samjones00/docs/docs/_documentation/grpc.md

 baked into many JS libraries or if needing to support environments where deeper integration of different formats is preferred, e.g. utilizing
 [CSV Format](/csv-format) in Excel based workflows or importing datasets into Databases where it's natively supported in most RDBMS's tooling.

-With the additional "complexity tax" for adopting a gRPC-based solution workflow, many App developers are going to prefer the simplicity of consuming a HTTP/JSON API from a URL and HTTP API docs.
+With the additional "complexity tax" for adopting a gRPC-based solution workflow, many App developers are still going to prefer the simplicity of consuming a HTTP/JSON API from a URL and HTTP API docs.

 As gRPC is just another endpoint for your ServiceStack Services you don't have to take the risk of committing to one scenario